Social networks scan for sexual predators, with uneven results

 The looser the filters, the more the need for the most sophisticated monitoring tools, like those employed at Facebook and those offered by independent companies such as the UK's Crisp Thinking, which works for Lego, Electronic Arts, and Sony Corp's online entertainment unit, among others.

-The highest scores generate color-coded "tickets," with those marked red requiring the quickest response from moderators.
+The highest scores generate colour-coded "tickets," with those marked red requiring the quickest response from moderators.

 Facebook's software likewise depends on relationship analysis and archives of real chats that preceded sex assaults, Chief Security Officer Joe Sullivan told Reuters in the company's most expansive comments on the subject to date.